amiba-xqq/ATM_related_pepline/ACC-seq related analysis/README.md

 `7.GROseq_level_in_condensate_binding_region_related_gene.R` evaluates the TPM values of genes associated with condensate binding regions within the GRO-seq data.

-`8.distance_between_condensate_binding_regions_and_other_genomic_sites.R` calculates the genomic distances between condensate binding regions and other significant genomic sites, including those related to ChIP-seq analysis and the nearest ATM-activated double-strand break (DSB) sites or non-DSB pNBS1 peaks.
+`8.distance_between_condensate_binding_regions_and_other_genomic_sites.R` calculates the genomic distances between condensate binding regions and the nearest ATM-activated double-strand break (DSB) sites or non-DSB pNBS1 peaks (analyzed from `ChIP-seq related analysis`).